smeyanoff/advanced-and-auto-ml-course/README.md

 # Advanced-and-Auto-ML-Course

-This repo was created as my homeworks on ITMO University (SPB) Advanced-and-Auto cource.
+This repo was created as my homeworks on ITMO University (SPB) Advanced-and-Auto ML cource.
 The repo exists to provide information about Advanced-and-Auto approaches in ML.

 #### DataFrames for researches lay into "Data" folder